collective-soundworks/soundworks/ROADMAP.md

 > should be compatible with `soundworks-template#master`

 - platform - create a `fullscreen` alias for `full-screen` (ok)
-- remove all logic dedicated to client only apps (has never been used)
+- remove all logic dedicated to client only apps (has never been used) (ok)
 - remove bunyan logs (too noisy).
 - replace socket.io
 - fix build scripts